Nancy Pelosi Says Donald Trump’s Attacks On Marie Yovanovitch Stem From ‘Insecurity As An Impostor’

 Per CBS News, the White House denies that Trump’s tweets were meant to intimidate Yovanovitch, suggesting that the president was just expressing his opinion.

 Per Vox, Trump’s Twitter attack on Yovanovitch accused her of being responsible for the violence in Somalia — where she was posted to the U.S. Embassy in 1986 — in the late 1980s and early 1990s.
-He also highlighted that Ukrainian President Volodymyr Zelensky “spoke unfavorably” of Yovanovitch during his July 25 phone call with the president — the call that sparked the current inquiry into Trump’s presidential conduct.
+The president also highlighted that Ukrainian President Volodymyr Zelensky “spoke unfavorably” of Yovanovitch during their July 25 phone call — the conversation that sparked the current inquiry into Trump’s presidential conduct.

 According to Yovanovitch, her firing by Trump was due to a purported smear campaign against her that was allegedly spearheaded by the president’s personal lawyer, Rudy Giuliani, and his two associates, who are currently facing campaign finance violation charges.
 She believes the campaign was due to her anti-corruption work in Ukraine.